[rc5] Re: OS/2 ramdisk and spindown

 > means that your hard drive will probably out-live your grandchildren! *grin*

-and the total time they were running were added to each other they would run
+total time they were running were added to each other they would run for X hours

 To unsubscribe, send email to majordomo at llamas.net with 'unsubscribe rc5' in the body.